pedromaltez/pf-react/README.md

 Please clone or fork this repository, complete the tasks in your cloned repository and then once completed share it with us.

+If you have trouble cloning the repository, please ensure you are not using SSH.

+You should be able to clone the repository using: `git clone https://bitbucket.org/providefinanceltd/react.git`

 In your cloned repository, from the project directory, run:

 #### `npm start`